 A narrator is an entity within a story that drives the story further or explains to the player different aspects of the game.
 However, the credibility of the unreliable narrator is questionable, due to faulty memory, insidious schemes, bias, physical limitations, or mental instability.
 This device can be used in different ways:

-A narrator commonly found in video games, he serves the purpose of teaching the player the controls and mechanics, and guiding them through an in-game tutorial.
-By doing so, he touches briefly on the fourth wall, often referring directly to input commands and button combinations that would not otherwise make sense.
+A narrator commonly found in video games, they serve the purpose of teaching the player the controls and mechanics, and guiding them through an in-game tutorial.
+By doing so, they touch briefly on the fourth wall, often referring directly to input commands and button combinations that would not otherwise make sense.
 Although rarely seen over the course of an entire game, this narrator is often used for tutorial missions or as a guide for the player's next course of action.
 The nature of the narrator's unreliability varies from game to game; some may be evil, purposefully spreading disinformation to the player in the form of tips that result in his death or go nowhere (such as Big Boss in Metal Gear, the Colonel in Metal Gear Solid 2, and SHODAN in System Shock).